nccshecodes/shecodes-2020/src/posts/2016-02-28/getting-more-women-into-tech.md

 ---
 date: '2016-02-28'
 featureImage: src/posts/2016-02-28/getting-more-women-into-tech-rolemodel.jpg
-featureImageAlt: "Return to work (from home) mum tech role model"
+featureImageAlt: "Me holding handwritten sign which reads Return to work (from home) mum tech role model"
 metaDesc: >
   I've often thought about what took me so long to get involved in the tech industry and then I realised.
 socialImage: getting-more-women-into-tech-rolemodel